The Safari Zone: A Kangaskhan Collection

 Origin: Japan

-From 1996 to 2005, Amada published the majority of collectible Pokémon stickers in Japan.
-The stats on the front and back seem to constitute some sort of game you'd play with them, but I have no idea what the rules are.
+From 1996 to 2005, Amada published the majority of Japanese collectible Pokémon stickers.
+The stats on the front and back seem to constitute some sort of game you'd play with them, with different values for offense and defense, but I have no idea what the rules are.

 Picture